juhnowski/sanskrit-simple-search/README.md

+# 17-05-2017
+* The settings.html page has been added.
+All properties now are stored in localStorage.
+It means that we may change it in one place and it will affect in all anothers one.
+* Bugfix word.frequency null value.
+If the word is absence on the frequency table, then word value is set to null.
+But in this case we may order by length.
+* TODO:
+  * word list ordering by desc word.frequency.
+Now it's display in parentheses before word name.

 # 14-05-2017
 * Store word frequency usage to localStorage.
 It was implemented by word_frequency.js which is converted from text data file by java program.
 Once it prepared it may be used till time when frequency data will be changed.
 Java converter is in https://github.com/juhnowski/FreqWordList url.
 * add server.js - this is node.js simple http server for testing.
 LocalStorage is working only with domains.When I opened fetching.html as file, localStorage was inaccessible.